sylvainloiseau/FifExpe/README.md

 ```

-This package helps partitioning a population into several samples into which each modality of one or several qualitative variables are equaly frequent; the randomization can be constrained further according to maximum allowed numbers of consecutive occurrences of the modalities.
+This package helps partitioning a population into several samples into which each modality of one or several qualitative variables are equally frequent; the randomization can be constrained further according to maximum allowed numbers of consecutive occurrences of the modalities.